staceygillespie/DreamBig/content/dreambox.md

 * Store them in other places - swap them in and out
 * Dream Box comes with 40 totes -- upgradable to 80

-### EVERYTHING AT ARMS REACH
+### EVERYTHING AT ARMS REACH right where I'm working

-* Easy to get started!
-Easy to clean up!
+* I can easily get started in my creative pursuit and it's easy to clean up!
-* When I know what I have I don’t double buy
+*  I know what I have I don’t double buy

 ### NO MORE SEARCHING